Claremont Hillel Logo

 Doing Life Together

-Our Hillel is going through an organizational design process to become a responsive hub of creative activity that welcomes and engages the full breadth of Jewish students at the Claremont Colleges and serves as an accessible and compelling, high-functioning platform for them to pursue their interests, include their friends, grow personally, receive support and valued resources, and strengthen their connectivity to Jewish experience, identity, and meaning.Hillel is looking to engage Student Leadership Interns with diverse social networks to partner with in building fun experiences and opportunities to connect socially.Current Teams:
+Our Hillel is going through an organizational design process to become a responsive hub of creative activity that welcomes and engages the full breadth of Jewish students at the Claremont Colleges and serves as an accessible and compelling, high-functioning platform for them to pursue their interests, include their friends, grow personally, receive support and valued resources, and strengthen their connectivity to Jewish experience, identity, and meaning.Hillel is looking to engage Student Leadership Interns with diverse social networks to partner with in building fun experiences and opportunities to connect socially.If you would like to join the leadership team, contact Philip pbronstein@claremonthillel.org

 Holidays